 In Mount Pleasant, homeowners Peter and Hillary purchased a beautiful 1910 heritage house with the plan to convert the broken-up 5-suite residence back into a characterful home.
 When asked about why he loved this house, Peter said “We always liked older character homes, so when we were looking for a place to buy together this is the kind of thing we were looking for.
 Having an older house, the character and charm of it, is really what attracted us.”
 The long-time friends worked diligently to restore many original elements of the home.
 With the restoration done, including a new roof, Peter and Hillary now work to maintain their efforts with yearly mechanical inspections, quarterly changing of furnace air filters, and regular observation of the exterior.
 Keeping vegetation away from the foundation and paintwork in good condition helps ensure the rain stays outside where it belongs.

 In the heart of downtown Vancouver, a perennial favourite with tourists and locals alike is the Marine Building.
 Built in 1929-30, this iconic Vancouver landmark with its detailed terra cotta exterior is maintained by a small team led by Chief Engineer, Harry McEwan.
 Harry appreciates the special nature of the building, “Well I figure, if I have to go to work everyday, I might as well be in a beautiful building like the Marine Building because, if you ask me, this is still the nicest building downtown.”
 As would be expected, a building with an extraordinary exterior requires special attention to keep in good repair.
 Continual observation and maintenance is key.
 Currently work is ongoing to replace aging mortar and corroded metal lintels.
-Keeping the masonry maintained not only preserves the look of the building which encourages visitors to enjoy its artistry, but also ensures pieces don’t become fragile and create a potential hazard, as well as preventing water from getting inside.
+Keeping the masonry maintained not only preserves the look of the building which encourages visitors to enjoy its artistry, but also ensures pieces don’t become fragile and create a potential hazard to prevent this to happen you can consult with masonry company cresskill nj, as well as preventing water from getting inside.

 In Strathcona, the Walter and Mary Chan House recently received a large restoration which went a long way to ensuring the legacy of Walter and Mary is not forgotten.
 They were instrumental in the fight to save Strathcona from demolition in the 1960s.
 According to owner Larry, “We were threatened with urban renewal and expropriation…my parents, my sister, the community rose up and changed national policy.
 That’s why we kept this home as it is.”
 This house serves as a visual legacy to the strength of the community, and the enduring spirit of the neighbourhood that affected real change.
 Allowing the exterior to degrade would feel akin to letting the Chans’ story fade.
 While the 1908 exterior appears much as it did in Walter and Mary’s time of the 1950s and 60s, the inside has been fully modernized with a new mechanical system and sprinklers.
 For current owners Larry and Suelina, keeping up with annual inspections of these systems, as well as ensuring the paint, roof and gutters are in top order will help this home shine for generations to come.